quanyang/percy-docs/docs/clients/ruby/capybara.md

 [![](https://travis-ci.org/percy/percy-capybara.svg?branch=master)](https://travis-ci.org/percy/percy-capybara)
 [![](https://badge.fury.io/rb/percy-capybara.svg)](https://rubygems.org/gems/percy-capybara)

-Percy::Capybara is a library for integrating Percy into your existing [Capybara](https://github.com/jnicklas/capybara) feature tests in any Ruby web framework—including Rails, Sinatra, etc.
+Percy::Capybara is a library for integrating Percy's visual regression testing into your existing [Capybara](https://github.com/jnicklas/capybara) feature tests in any Ruby web framework—including Rails, Sinatra, etc.

-If you've written feature tests (or "UI / acceptance / browser tests"), you know how hard it can be to get them right and to get your app in the correct UI state.
-Percy::Capybara lets you take all the time you've spent building your feature tests and expand them with screenshots and visual testing at every step of the way, to truly see what the browser sees.
+If you've written feature tests (or "UI tests", "acceptance tests", etc.), you know how hard it can be to get them right and to get your app in the correct UI state.
+Percy::Capybara lets you take all the time you've spent building your feature tests and expand them with screenshots and visual regression tests to cover all the visual changes in your app, even behind complex UI states.

 The examples below assume you are using RSpec, but they could be easily adapted for other testing frameworks.

 ## Installation

+[!INCLUDE /docs/clients/-do-setup-first]

 Add this line to your application's Gemfile: